-So with Easter time upon us, shouldn’t this be the year you admit your wrongs and confess your faith in the resurrected Savior, if you haven’t already done so?
+So with Easter time upon us, shouldn’t this be the year you accept God’s free gift of salvation by admitting your wrongs and confessing faith in the resurrected Savior, if you haven’t already done so?
 And if you have, I hope these words provide yet another reason to pursue your faith with renewed vigor and purpose, for the mission field is vast, and the workers are few.
 But Jesus has promised to be with us until the end of the age, and He has commanded us to go and make disciples of all nations.
 It is certainly our privilege and honor to do so.

 May you have a blessed Easter season, secure in the hope and love of the Lord Jesus Christ, our Risen Savior!

 If we can be of assistance in helping you deepen your spiritual journey, please contact us at ReignDropsBlog@gmail.com